SujayJayakumar/Automated_payment_reminder/README.md

 Also, refer to the "python libraries to b installed.txt" to install the necessary modules in python using pip command in the terminal.

+twilio_msg.py is a dummy file with the syntax needed to send the msg as per twilio module.